ow3org/cardano-stake-pool-aws/README.md

 ## other useful commands
 gLiveView
-systeminfo # displays info about your node
+systeminfo # displays system info about your server

 ## please beware, this will delete your AWS stake pool resources
 npm run cleanup # cleans all environments